 Construction Begins on I-210 Gold Line Bridge

-This rendering of a "linear foot bridge" over the 210 looks kind of futuristic.
-To see a pic of the existing conditions click on after the jump.
+This rendering of a pedestrian bridge over the 210 looks kind of futuristic.
+To see a pic of the existing conditions and a different view of the rendering click on after the jump.

 (The following is a press advisory from the Gold Line Foothill Construction Authority.
 We usually don’t reprint press releases, or even talk about this rail extension out to the SGV, but I wanted to pass on the news that construction work on the Foothill Extension is well underway.
 And, I wanted to see what you thought of the bridge design. – DN)